Happy-Coding-Clans/vue-easytable/examples/src/docs/en/ve-table/cell-selection/explain.md

 :::tip
 1、Select a cell to highlight the current cell.It can be realized through the attribute `cellSelectionOption`<br>
 2、It is very convenient to cooperate with the cell editing<br>
-2、The `rowKeyFieldName` property needs to be specified
+3、The `rowKeyFieldName` property needs to be specified<br>
+4、When cell selection enable, text selection is disabled:`user-select:none`

 :::